gagarinchain/docs/docs/transactions.md

 Default signature scheme for transactions is Boneh-Lynn-Shacham (BLS) crypto signatures on BLS12-381 curve.
 BLS signatures use parings and give us a lot of amazing features, such as identity schemes, ZK-proofs and so on.
 But they are pretty computational heavy and for some use cases can be too slow and expensive.
 For such use cases we provide Edwards-curve Digital Signature Algorithm (EdDSA) on Ed25519 curve.
-This transactions are much faster and are suitable for transaction heavy loaded networks.
+These transactions are much faster and are suitable for transaction heavy loaded networks.

 ## Nonce
 Since Gagarin.network doesn't use UTXO model like Bitcoin does it needs transaction ordering and account versioning.
-It is achieved with adding nonce field to transactions, the same way Ethereum does it.
+It is achieved by adding nonce field to transactions, the same way Ethereum does it.
 Nonce is an incremental integer which starts at 1 and increments without gaps.
 If transactions have equal nonces they are sorted by fee and transaction with higher fee is executed while others are rejected.
 It is common way to cancel mistaken transaction while it is still in tx_pool.

 ## Validation rules